 enable or disable the following application settings:

-work queues to determine the work that needs
+groups and work queues to determine the work that

-groups to ensure that all open assignments are
+robots across work groups to ensure that all open

 For more information, see Auto-balancing robot workload across work groups.

 - Enabled by default.
 Auto-archiving of Robot Manager operational

 or obsolete data.
 If you enable this option, the